AyannaL-W/lucid-live.github.io/README.txt

 Team Member Names:
 Thulam Tran 300185320
+Quoc Dat Phung 300164087

 VR Headset Description:
 Our project aims at creating a VR Headset that can detect brain signals, directly translating your thoughts into actions within a virtual reality world.
 Our technology aims to create the most immersive entertainment experience possible, by making your thoughts the controller.